csy99/564Fall/concepts.md

 ## Transaction Management
 ### ACID
-- Atomicity: ,ultiple actions indivisible, all or nothing
+- Atomicity: multiple actions indivisible, all or nothing
 - Consistency: for every trax, it sees the same database. integrity constraints, keep in valid state.
 - Isolation: concurrency control, illusion of single user access
 - Durability: Can survive craches.